bwlewis/feathercache/README.md

 Mongoose runs out of the box on all operating system platforms with zero to minimal configuration, or optionally can be installed as a system service.

+Data stored by mongoose are relative to a user-configurable data directory and are stored in plain old files that can be read directly without the object storage service.

+Mongoose data files and directories are directly compatible with `minio` data and can be used interchangeably with that service when it's ready.

 ## Quickstart (R)